monaverse/mona-wallet-unity/Assets/Monaverse/Core/Plugins/Mona/com.monaverse.api/README.md

 The Unity3D Monaverse API Package is designed to facilitate interoperability across the open metaverse by allowing Web3 metaverse and game platforms to empower their users to import 3D NFTs from their Web3 wallets into Unity-based games or applications.

-As this is only the `API module`, projects must have an existing Web3 implementation for wallet connectivity and authentication.
-(i.e. MetaMask, WalletConnect, Thirdweb, or similar integrations)
+This package only includes the `API` module, so projects must already have an existing Web3 implementation for wallet connectivity and authentication (e.g., MetaMask, WalletConnect, Thirdweb, or similar integrations).

 ### Important Notice

-> If your project lacks a wallet integration, please use the full Monaverse SDK, available at the root of this repository, to integrate these features fully.
+> If your project lacks a wallet integration, please use the full Monaverse SDK, available at the root of this repository, to fully integrate these features.

+### Download Package

+You can download the latest official `com.monaverse.api.unitypackage` from the [Releases](https://github.com/monaverse/mona-wallet-unity/releases) page.

+Alternatively, you can download the latest generated package from [Build Packages](https://github.com/monaverse/mona-wallet-unity/actions/workflows/build-sdk-package.yml?query=branch%3Amain) workflow page.
+The file is available at the bottom of each workflow run as `monaverse-sdk-package`.
+Please note that this version may not be stable.

 ## Prerequisites

 - Unity 2022.3.17f1 or above
 - Existing Web3 wallet integration for connecting and message signing

-- Nethereum Dlls _**(Ignore if this Nethereum is already included with your Wallet Integration)**_
+### Nethereum dependency
+> This package depends on [Nethereum](https://github.com/Nethereum/Nethereum.Unity#4.19.1).
+>- If you are using the distributed `.unitypackage`, Nethereum will be included.
+>- There is chance your existing Wallet Integration already includes Nethereum.
+Feel free to remove ours if there are conflicting DLLs.
-  - If after importing the API package there are compiler errors related to missing `Nethereum` assemblies, please add the Nethereum reference to your `manifest.json`.
+>- If there are compiler errors related to missing `Nethereum` assemblies, you will need to manually add Nethereum via git or directly importing their DLLs
-  - i.e. `"com.nethereum.unity": "https://github.com/Nethereum/Nethereum.Unity.git#4.19.1"`

 ## Usage